MatthiasQuintern/bUwUma/README.md

 **Return Value**:
 The argument in comment tags

-This can be useful in multiline comments that contain other commands: In that case, the comment tags will be removed and each command replaced with its return value, so if you want to just have commented text in there you can use `#comment`
+This can be useful in multi-line comments that contain other commands: In that case, the comment tags will be removed and each command replaced with its return value, so if you want to just have commented text in there you can use `#comment`

 ### uncomment